-- How do I manage symptoms of depression? - How do I stop acting out in rage? - How do I manage my anxiety? - How do I stop from being triggered by others? - How do I control impulsivity? - How do I learn to believe in myself? - How do I set boundaries? - How do I overcome my addiction? - What should I do if I'm struggling with abandonment or attachment issues? - How do I learn to have fun? - How do I stop over-reacting? - How do I work through perfectionism? - How do I improve communication with my spouse/loved one? - How do I identify and express what I feel? - How do I stop abusive patterns in my family? - How do I learn to trust myself? - How do I overcome shame? - How do I learn to trust others? - What is codependency?
+- How do I manage symptoms of depression? - How do I stop acting out in rage? - How do I manage my anxiety? - How do I stop from being triggered by others? - How do I control impulsivity? - How do I learn to believe in myself? - How do I set boundaries? - How do I overcome my addiction? - What should I do if I'm struggling with abandonment or attachment issues? - How do I learn to have fun? - How do I stop over-reacting? - How do I work through perfectionism? - How do I improve communication with my spouse/loved one? - How do I identify and express what I feel? - How do I learn to trust myself? - How do I overcome shame? - How do I learn to trust others? - What is codependency?
 If I'm struggling with it, what do I do? - How do I work through trauma/PTSD?
 How do I know if I've got the symptoms? - I've never done therapy but I know I'm struggling and I'm scared to reach out for help.
 What should I do?

 There are answers to ALL of these questions!
 That's the good news.
 There IS hope for your situation.
 Will you take a step of faith and start the process today?
 You are worth it.
 Therapy is designed to provide a safe, calm environment for you to explore your thoughts, feelings, and behavior patterns in a non-judgmental setting.
-As a trained psychotherapist, I will help you develop the healthy coping skills needed, help you understand the impact of trauma/abuse, and I'll use evidence based practices to help you work through the symptoms that are present.
+As a trained psychotherapist, I will help you develop the healthy coping skills needed, help you understand the impact of trauma/abuse, and I'll use evidence based practices such as EMDR therapy to help you work through the symptoms that are present.
 Healing is possible.